Glossary of Terminology

 Erectile Dysfunction (ED): Male erectile dysfunction, (ED), or impotence is the inability for a sexually active male to obtain and sustain an erection for sexual purposes.

 Estrogens: A group of three steroid hormones that convey female characteristics and control fertilization.
-The production of estrogen is stimulated by follicle-stimulating hormone (FSH), which uses cyclic AMP as its second messenger.
+The production of estrogen is stimulated by follicle-stimulating hormone (FSH), which uses the cyclic AMP as its second messenger.

 Exocytosis: The process by which intracellular chemicals (including hormones) are released.